ammar-tanwar/bloglearnbay/posts/21-most-asked-data-science-interview-questions-for-2023.md

 - Penalize models by regulation techniques like LASSO if they can cause overfitting.

-### 7. Differentiate Univariate Bivariate and Multivariate analysis?
+### 7. Differentiate Univariate Bivariate and Multivariate analysis ?

 - **Univariate**